NCEAS/vegbank2/README.md

 take a longer time to run (e.g., relating to the storage of large files) - mark them as `slow` and to execute all tests, run `pytest --run-slow`.

+The GitHub repository has also been configured to run a [continuous integration build](https://github.com/NCEAS/vegbank2/actions) which executes the `poetry run pytest` command in the standard poetry-maintained virtual environment.
+To test the action run locally, you can install the `act` commandline client (e.g., `brew install act`) and then execute the actions from the local commandline.
+This depends on a local docker instance being configured, and the first run will take longer as the initial docker images are pulled.
+Thereafter, checking the action build before pushing commits can be run, for example, for the mac with:

+- `act --container-architecture linux/amd64`

 ## Usage Example

 ```py